Recurrence in a periodically driven and weakly damped Fermi-Pasta-Ulam-Tsingou chain: Introduction

 As shown in this work, a key reason for the absence of such observations lies in the magnitude of the damping.
 In most previous studies of driven, damped anharmonic chains, the damping coefficient was typically chosen to be relatively large--often not smaller than 0.1--to accelerate convergence to a steady state in numerical simulations\cite{GEIST1988103,PhysRevE.64.056606,PhysRevLett.102.205505,PhysRevLett.102.224101}.
 Our results demonstrate that the emergence of robust recurrence behavior requires much smaller damping.

-In this Letter, we present numerical evidence that a recurrence-like phenomenon can emerge in a periodically driven, weakly damped Fermi-Pasta-Ulam-Tsingou (FPUT) chain.
+In this Letter, we present numerical evidence that a recurrence-like phenomenon can emerge in a periodically driven, weakly damped FPUT chain.
 Specifically, near the first mode, we identify a narrow region in the parameter space of driving amplitude and damping where energy is periodically exchanged among a few modes over long timescales.
-The maximum damping that allows such recurrence decreases rapidly with system size--for example, it is approximately \( 4.3 \times 10^{-3} \) for \( N = 8 \), and about \( 5 \times 10^{-5} \) for \( N = 32 \).
+The maximum damping that allows such recurrence decreases rapidly with system size.
+For example, it is approximately \( 4.3 \times 10^{-3} \) for \( N = 8 \), and about \( 5 \times 10^{-5} \) for \( N = 32 \).
 These results suggest that in the thermodynamic limit, such recurrence behavior is unlikely to persist.
 We interpret this phenomenon as a new type of coherent nonlinear dynamics enabled by a delicate balance between weak driving, weak damping, and the system's modal structure.

+We would like to clarify the use of the term recurrence.
+Strictly speaking, in a driven-dissipative system, the long-period behavior observed in the modal energies should not be interpreted as recurrence in the Hamiltonian sense--that is, a return to the initial state, since the system no longer evolves on a constant-energy manifold.
+The long-time dynamics of driven-dissipative systems is governed by attractors, and the influence of the initial condition decays during the transient stage.
+Accordingly, the phenomenon reported in this work is more precisely described as a long-period energy modulation or a coherent energy exchange cycle, rather than a genuine recurrence.
+Nevertheless, in order to emphasize its phenomenological connection with the original FPUT recurrence, we retain the term recurrence throughout the paper, while acknowledging this distinction.

 The paper is organized as follows.
 Section \ref{sec2} introduces the model and the methodology used in our numerical simulations.
-Section~\ref{sec3} presents the numerical results, including representative recurrence phenomena and the dependence of the system’s response on driving frequency, driving amplitude, damping, and chain length.
-Finally, Sec.~\ref{sec4} discusses the connection between the observed recurrence behavior and the recently explored concept of time crystals.
+Section~\ref{sec3} presents the numerical results, including representative recurrence phenomena and the dependence of the system's response on driving frequency, driving amplitude, damping, and chain length.
+Finally, in Sec.~\ref{sec4}, we first briefly discuss our numerical simulations from the perspective of soliton dynamics in the KdV equation and in the Toda lattice.
+We then examine the connection between the observed recurrence behavior and the recently explored concept of time crystals.
+Appendices~\ref{appendixA} and~\ref{appendixB} provide supplementary materials on recurrence under various driving conditions in the $\alpha$-FPUT chains and on recurrence in the $\beta$-FPUT chains, respectively.